Lugribossk/node-react-ui/README.md

 #### What about Puppeteer's warning that only the bundled version of Chromium is supported?
 `puppeteer-core` v1.7.0 that targets Chrome 70 still works with Chrome 80 a year and a half later.
 So with only limited use of Puppeteer's features it does not seem that risky.

+#### Native modules
+Native modules are a massive pain to deal with.
+They cannot be bundled into the executable like the other files, so they have to be distributed together with it.
+And the js script then needs to refer to these paths and not the paths during the build process.
+Unfortunately some libraries load their native modules via overly clever indirections that cannot be determined at build time meaning they won't work for the time being.